thetimverse/thetimverse/README.md

-### Hi there 👋
+## <div align="center">Hi there, I'm Timothée 👋</div>

-## About me
+### About me

-My name is Timothée Pluot and I'm a junior web developer.
+My name is Timothée Pluot and I'm a French junior web developer.
 I'm passionate about design, art and Marvel.
 I'm flexible and I learn quickly.
+I'm currently studying web development after a degree in foreign languages (English and Spanish).

 🤝 You can hire me as Full Stack Dev / Front End Dev